Industrial Wastewater Monitoring

-Although federal regulation of water pollution dates back to 1948, effective management was not achieved until passage of the Federal Water Pollution Control Act Amendments of 1972.
+Although federal regulation of water pollution dates back to 1948, effective management was not achieved until the Federal Water Pollution Control Act Amendments of 1972 were passed.
 This established the National Pollutant Discharge Elimination System (NPDES) Program, which regulates discharges to waters of the United States.
 This program encompasses direct dischargers, those that discharge indirectly through municipal collection systems, and stormwater runoff.

-Paradigm offers a comprehensive list of analyses covering EPA’s Priority Pollutant and Conventional Pollutant lists.
-We also provide on-site automated sampling.
+Paradigm provides comprehensive analyses covering the EPA’s Priority & Conventional Pollutant lists.

 In many cases, our clients are required to monitor their discharges on a regular basis, with strict deadlines for reporting.
 With Paradigm’s standard one-week turnaround our clients are able to complete their monitoring well ahead of schedule, allowing them time to evaluate data, investigate problem areas, and make adjustments on a proactive basis.